-- L2.8 In respect of all qualifying development proposals, appropriate provision should be made to meet the identified need for affordable housing. - L2.9 In order to take into account current issues relating to viability the Borough (excluding Trafford Park, which is currently not a residential area) will be split into 3 broad market locations:
+In respect of all qualifying development proposals, appropriate provision should be made to meet the identified need for affordable housing.

+In order to take into account current issues relating to viability the Borough (excluding Trafford Park, which is currently not a residential area) will be split into 3 broad market locations:

+"cold" - being the Old Trafford, Carrington and Partington "Places";

+Further definition of these market locations will be given within the Planning Obligations SPD.

+The minimum threshold for qualifying sites will be 5 residential units in the Borough's "hot" and "moderate" market locations and 15 within the Borough's "cold" market locations.

-"cold" - being the Old Trafford, Carrington and Partington "Places"; "moderate" - being the Urmston, Stretford and Sale "places" and; "hot" - being the Altrincham, the Mersey Valley and Rural Communities Places.
+[&]quot;moderate" - being the Urmston, Stretford and Sale "Places"; and

+[&]quot;hot" - being the Altrincham, the Mersey Valley and Rural Communities Places.

-- L2.10 Further definition of these market locations will be given within the Affordable Housing SPD. - L2.11 The minimum threshold for qualifying sites will be 5 residential units in the Borough's "hot" and "moderate" market locations and 15 within the Borough's "cold" market locations. - L2.12 Under normal market conditions a geographically variable target, based on "cold", "moderate" and "hot" market locations, will be applied to all qualifying developments, (except residential care homes) to assess the appropriate level of affordable housing contribution as follows: - Within "cold" market locations, a 5% contribution will be sought. - Within "moderate" market locations, a 20% contribution will be sought. - Within "hot" market locations, a 40% contribution will be sought. - In those parts of Trafford Park identified for residential development, or in areas where the nature of the development is such that, in viability terms, it will perform differently to generic developments within a specified market location the affordable housing contribution will be determined via a site specific viability study, and will not normally exceed 40%. - L2.13 In terms of the required affordable housing provision, the Council will adopt the following principles: - (a) The expected method of delivery will be on site; - (b) At least 50% of the affordable housing provision will be required to be accommodation suitable for families; - (c) In developments where there is a mix of both houses and apartments, the affordable housing element should reflect the overall mix of unit types on the site; - (d) A split of 50:50 in the affordable housing units to be provided between intermediate (commonly shared ownership) and social rented housing units, unless exceptional circumstances can be demonstrated as set out in the Affordable Housing SPD.
+Under normal market conditions a geographically variable target, based on "cold", "moderate" and "hot" market locations, will be applied to all qualifying developments, (except residential care homes) to assess the appropriate level of affordable housing contribution as follows:

+- Within "cold" market locations, a 5% contribution will be sought; - Within "moderate" market locations, a 20% contribution will be sought; - Within "hot" market locations, a 40% contribution will be sought; and - In those parts of Trafford Park identified for residential development, or in areas where the nature of the development is such that, in viability terms, it will perform differently to generic developments within a specified market location the affordable housing contribution will be determined via a site specific viability study, and will not normally exceed 40%. - L2.13

+The outcomes of the Trafford Economic Viability Study will be used in the determination of individual planning applications.
+In accordance with Policy L8 of this Plan, where specific issues of viability arise, the Council will consider, on a site by site basis, whether it is appropriate to agree a reduction in the affordable housing contribution.

+In terms of the required affordable housing provision, the Council will adopt the following principles:

+- (a) The expected method of delivery will be on site; - (b) At least 50% of the affordable housing provision will be required to be accommodation suitable for families; - (c) In developments where there is a mix of both houses and apartments, the affordable housing element should reflect the overall mix of unit types on the site; and - (d) A split of 50:50 in the affordable housing units to be provided between intermediate (commonly shared ownership) and social/affordable rented housing units, unless exceptional circumstances can be demonstrated as set out in the Planning Obligations SPD. - L2.15

-- L2.14 The Council will not normally support affordable housing provision that is only "affordable" at the time of first occupation.
-Developers will be required to demonstrate that the units will be "affordable" to subsequent occupiers. - L2.15 The Council will encourage and promote the involvement of Registered Social Landlords (RSL) in the provision and management of affordable housing.
+The Council will not normally support affordable housing provision that is only "affordable" at the time of first occupation.
+Developers will be required to demonstrate that the units will be "affordable" to subsequent occupiers.

+The Council will encourage and promote the involvement of Registered Social Landlords (RSL) in the provision and management of affordable housing.
 Where there is no involvement on the part of an RSL, more detailed arrangements to control long-term occupancy and management of the affordable units will be required to be secured by means of a planning condition or by an agreement under Section 106 of the Town and Country Planning Act 1990.